Which term refers to a fault that has been fixed but not yet validated?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

 The term that refers to a fault that has been fixed but not yet validated is a defect.
-In software testing terminology, a defect is understood as a coding error or issue identified during testing that causes the application to perform unexpectedly.
-Once the development team addresses this issue and applies a fix, it is still considered a defect until testing has confirmed that the fix operates as intended and resolves the identified problem.
+In software testing terminology, a defect specifically denotes a condition in the software that deviates from the expected behavior or requirements.
+When a defect is identified and subsequently fixed by the development team, it remains a defect until it has been verified through testing to ensure that the fix works as intended and does not introduce new issues.

 Subscribe